1969 International Meeting of Communist and Workers Parties

 On 5–17 June 1969, an International Meeting of Communist and Workers Parties was held in Moscow.
-The meeting occurred in the aftermath of the Sino-Soviet split and the Soviet intervention in Czechoslovakia.
-The preceding international meeting, held in Moscow in 1960, had been dominated by disputes between the Communist Party of the Soviet Union on one hand and the Communist Party of China and the Party of Labour of Albania on the other.
+The meeting occurred in the aftermath of the Sino-Soviet split and the Prague Spring in 1968.
+The preceding international meeting, held in Moscow in 1960, had been dominated by disputes between the Communist Party of the Soviet Union on one hand and the Chinese Communist Party (CCP) and the Party of Labour of Albania on the other.
 By this time the split between the two poles had been finalized.
-Pro-Chinese elements were absent from this event.
+Pro-CCP elements were absent from this event.
 However the phenomenon of Eurocommunism had begun to emerge, which was notable amongst some of the delegations present.

 Notably the Workers' Party of Korea and the Workers Party of Vietnam, both cautious at the time to take a stand in the Sino-Soviet conflict, were absent.